AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

     invite.apply(employee2, ["Hello", "How are you?"]); // Hello Jimmy Baily, How are you?
     ```

-    **bind:** returns a new function, allowing you to pass any number of arguments
+    **Bind:** returns a new function, allowing you to pass any number of arguments

     ```javascript
     var employee1 = { firstName: "John", lastName: "Rodson" };